 Indirect routing relies on sources knowing which other sources attached to the same \ac{AWGR} are utilizing their local wavelengths in order to identify a productive intermediate destination.
-For instance, in \figurename~\ref{figure:awgr routing} endpoint 1 should know whether the wavelengths from 7 to 3 and 6 to 7 are occupied.
-For that, we rely on piggybacking where traffic between a source and a destination periodically includes the state of the sources's wavelengths as a way to broadcast local state to the rest of the endpoints attached to the same \ac{AWGR}~\cite{Routing1}.
-In the case of a N$\times$N \ac{AWGR}, each source uses N bits to encode which of its N local wavelengths it is using with one-hot encoding.
-Even if we piggyback this information multiple times a second, the bandwidth impact is negligible.
-For instance, if we multiplex multiple flows into a wavelength and therefore denote 8 bits per wavelength, the status vector per source becomes $256 \times 8 = 2048 bits = 256 bytes$.
-If, due to stale information, sources pick an intermediate destination whose wavelength direct to the final destination is not available, the intermediate destination performs indirect routing through a second intermediate destination, and so on.
-If no data is exchanged between a pair, thus presenting no opportunity for piggybacking, that pair can exchange a separate control message with the same information.
+For instance, in \figurename~\ref{figure:awgr routing}, source 1 should know whether the wavelengths from 7 to 3 and 6 to 3 are occupied.
+For that, we rely on piggybacking, where traffic between a source--destination pair periodically includes the state of the sources' wavelengths as a way to broadcast the local state to the rest of the sources attached to the same \ac{AWGR}~\cite{Routing1}.
+In the case of an $N \times N$ \ac{AWGR}, each source uses $N$ bits to encode which of its $N$ local wavelengths are occupied with one-hot encoding; Even if we piggyback this information multiple times a second, the bandwidth impact is negligible.
+For instance, if we multiplex multiple flows into a wavelength and therefore denote 8 bits per wavelength, the status vector per source becomes just $256 \times 8 = 2048 bits = 256 bytes$.
+If, due to stale information, sources pick an intermediate destination whose direct wavelength to the final destination is not available, the intermediate destination performs indirect routing through a second intermediate destination.
+If no messages would otherwise be exchanged between a pair, thus presenting no opportunity for piggybacking, that pair can exchange a separate control message.